LSU-UE4/UE5-Level-Design/camera-mechanics/README.md

 ##### `Step 9.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-We will make one final change and have very snappy turning speed.
+It is sluggish when turning directions, we want a very snappy turn.
 We will adjust the **Character Movement (Rotation Settings) | Rotation Rate Z** to `1000`.
 Play the game and tune the numbers to your liking.

 ![adjust rotation rate of player character](images/image_16.jpg)